jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 #### CameraScene

 Camera Scene allows for the Camera to start and stop recording when Device is ON.
 It also displays how full the diskSpace is.
 If the disk is full, the camera goes into an errored state.
+It also displays the video feed for the Camera.

 #### ThermostatScene